venturi123/SOWFA-docker/README.md

 # Create a new container and enter its bash shell
 docker run -it --name sowfa sowfa_images /bin/bash

-# Feel free to star this repository, close this page, and enjoy your CFD journey!
 ```

+Feel free to star this repository, close this page, and enjoy your SOWFA journey!

 ## Build Instructions

-This document provides detailed instructions on how to compile and install NREL/SOWFA coupled with OpenFAST.
+The following provides detailed instructions on how to compile and install NREL/SOWFA coupled with OpenFAST.
 Through multiple tests, Ubuntu 16.04 was found to have the best compatibility.
 The recommended approach is to build in an Ubuntu 16.04 (GCC-5) container.

 ### Download Required Packages